Couch-Chilis/Chunky-Challenge/README.md

 distribution under the terms of the [General Public License v3](#license) as well as in binary form for release to app stores.

+# Build Instructions

+## Desktop

+0. Make sure you have the [Rust toolchain installed](https://rustup.rs/).
+1. Use `cargo run` to run the game.

 # License

-Chunky's Challenge is copyright 2024 by Couch Chilis and available under the [General Public License v3](LICENSE).
+Chunky's Challenge is copyright 2024-2026 by Couch Chilis and available under the [General Public License v3](LICENSE).